-Provided that we qualify as a REIT, we will be entitled at the REIT level to a deduction from our taxable income for dividends that we pay and, therefore, will not be subject to U.S. federal corporate income tax at the REIT level on our taxable income that is currently distributed to holders of our securities.
+Provided that we qualify as a REIT, we will be entitled at the REIT level to a deduction from our taxable income for dividends that we pay and, therefore, will not be subject to U.S. federal corporate income tax at the REIT level on our taxable income that is currently distributed to our stockholders.
 This treatment substantially eliminates the double taxation at the REIT and stockholder levels that generally results from investment in a corporation.
 In general, income generated by a REIT is taxed only at the stockholder level upon a distribution of dividends by the REIT to its stockholders.
 By contrast, we do and will pay U.S. federal and state corporate income tax on the net taxable income of our taxable REIT subsidiaries.
 Due to the nature of the assets in which we invest, we expect our taxable REIT subsidiaries will have a material amount of assets and net taxable income.

-For tax years through 2012, most holders who are individual U.S. holders (as defined below) are taxed on corporate dividends at a maximum rate of 15% (the same as long-term capital gains).
-With limited exceptions, however, dividends received by individual U.S. holders from us or from other entities that are taxed as REITs will continue to be taxed at rates applicable to ordinary income, which will be as high as 35% through 2012.
-See Taxation of Holders of Our Securities Taxation of Taxable U.S. Holders Distributions Generally.
+For tax years through 2012, most stockholders who are individual U.S. stockholders (as defined below) are taxed on corporate dividends at a maximum rate of 15% (the same as long-term capital gains).
+With limited exceptions, however, dividends received by individual U.S. stockholders from us or from other entities that are taxed as REITs will continue to be taxed at rates applicable to ordinary income, which will be as high as 35% through 2012.
+See Taxation of Stockholders Taxation of Taxable U.S. Stockholders Distributions Generally.

-Any net operating losses, foreign tax credits and other tax attributes of a REIT generally do not pass through to holders of our securities, subject to special rules for certain items such as the capital gains that we recognize.
-See Taxation of Holders of Our Securities.
+Any net operating losses, foreign tax credits and other tax attributes of a REIT generally do not pass through to our stockholders, subject to special rules for certain items such as the capital gains that we recognize.
+See Taxation of Stockholders.